The Rationality of Christian Belief

 I. That Faith in Christ is Rational

-Today it is widely believed that reason and faith are opposites.
+Today it is widely believed that reason and faith are in opposition.

-According to this belief, if you use reason to prove the truth of something then you don't need faith.
-And if you use faith to prove the truth of something then you are not using reason.
+According to this belief, if you use reason to prove the truth of something then you don't require faith.
+And if you use faith to prove the truth of something then you do not require reason.

 Take modern science as an example.

 Today, there are many people who believe that science is the only rational method for deciding whether or not something is true.
-Such people believe that it is only those truths that are established by science that are really true.
-However, there is a contradiction inherent in this belief.
+Such people believe that it is only those truths that can be established by science that are really true.
+But there is a contradiction that is inherent in this belief.
 For there is no scientific experiment, even in principle, that can prove that scientific experiments are the only method for establishing what is true.
-The belief that the scientific method is the only way to establish truth is itself a form of faith.
+The belief that the scientific method is the only way to establish truth is a form of faith.

-But there are many things in life that people know to be true which cannot be proven to be true by either science or reason.
-Virtually everything of importance in life involves believing in things that cannot be rationally proven.
+Indeed, there are many things in life that people know to be true which cannot be proven to be true by science or reason.
+Almost everything of importance in life involves believing in things that cannot be rationally proven to be true.
 What is the truth about love?
 What is the truth about the reality of one's own existence?
 What is the truth about right and wrong?
-All of these things are palpable to us as realities, yet there is no scientific or rational demonstration that can establish the truths which we believe about these things.
+All of these things are palpable to us as realities, yet there is no scientific or rational demonstration that can establish the truths that we believe about these things.
 Indeed, most people understand that there are no purely rational explanations for the most important truths about life.
 And this is why most people are not atheists.

 This brings us to the question of faith in Christ as a rational proposition.

-The New Testament teaches that, before the coming of Christ, most of the world – except for the Jews – suppressed this innate knowledge of God.
-The ancient world lived in spiritual darkness.
-The New Testament teaches that Christ’s appearance in the world broke through this willed ignorance to give human beings a further means to believe.
+The New Testament teaches that, before the coming of Christ, most of the world – except for the Jews – suppressed their innate knowledge of God.
+The ancient world thus lived in spiritual darkness.
+The New Testament teaches that Christ’s appearance in the world broke through this willed ignorance to give human beings a further means to believe in God.
 However, our knowledge of Christ is not innate.
-It is when the gospel of Christ is taught to those who are able to know God through faith in Christ that they are able to recognize Christ and are reconciled to God through belief in him.
+It is only when the gospel is taught to those who are able to know God through faith in Christ that they are able to recognize Christ as God, and are thus reconciled to God through belief in Christ.
 Again, this is primarily a matter of the will and not an act of intellect.

-Now if the scriptures are true, and our knowledge of God is innate, while those who truly desire God will believe in Christ when they are presented with the gospel, then the act of human will that is called faith turns out to be the rational method for appropriating that innate knowledge.
+Now if the scriptures are true, and our knowledge of God is innate, while those who truly desire God will believe in Christ when the gospel is presented to them, then the act of human will that is called faith turns out to be the rational method for appropriating this innate knowledge.